 The Hozhoni Foundation works to increase the quality of life and the independence for those with disabilities.
-The Hozhoni foundation provides residential care and provides services to enhance the quality of life, self-sufficiency, dignity and self-respect of the individuals they serve [1].
-A work program allows those with disabilities the ability to hold a job and serve the community in which they live.
-The current work program allows individuals to be apart of a cleaning crew at the foundation.
-However, some crew members have challenges with maneuvering some supplies that are needed to complete the assigned tasks.
-Hozhoni has contacted our team to construct a device that can aid those with disabilities to safely and efficiently carry cleaning supplies around their work space.
-The device must be adaptable to different applications with either wheelchairs, walkers, canes, or hands.
+The Hozhoni foundation provides residential care and services that enhance the quality of life, self-sufficiency, dignity and self-respect of the individuals they serve [1].
+Hozhoni currently has a work program that allows those with disabilities the ability to hold a job and serve the community in which they live.
+This current work program allows individuals to be a part of a cleaning crew at the Hozhoni foundation.
+However, some crew members had challenges maneuvering with the cleaning supplies that are needed to complete the assigned tasks.
+Hozhoni has contacted our team to construct a device that can aid those with disabilities to safely and efficiently transport the necessary supplies around their work space.
+The lap table design created is adaptable to different style of wheelchairs as well as being able to use by those not in wheelchairs.